NyashaEysenck/NyashaEysenck.github.io/index.md

 ---
-title: "Your Name"
+title: "Nyasha Eysenck Gandah"
 layout: default
 ---

 <header class="text-center mb-5">
     <h1>Welcome to My Portfolio</h1>
     <p>Hello!
-I'm [Your Name], a Computer Science student aspiring to be a Machine Learning Engineer.
+I'm Nyasha Gandah, a Computer Science student aspiring to be a Machine Learning Software Engineer.
 Welcome to my portfolio website, where you can learn more about my projects and skills.</p>
 </header>

 ## About Me